shenanigans/node-surveil/README.md

 subjectDir.on ('remove', function (filename) {
   // a file has been removed.
+  // If no filename argument is provided, the watched
+  // path has disappeared.
 });

 subjectDir.on ('change', function (filename) {
   // a file change event or rapid group of
   // such events has just occured.
-  // no new stat call is made, therefor none is shared });
+  // no new stat call is made, therefor none is shared.
+  // If the watched path is a file, no filename
+  // argument is provided.
+});
 ```

-If the provided path does not exist yet, you will receive an `add` event with no `filename` argument
-each time it appears. `surveil` will then gracefully watch the path whenever it exists.

 LICENSE